supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

    ![](../media/lab-07/image125.jpg)

-7. **Under Connection Settings -> URL** enter this link `https://stvnextblobstorage.dfs.core.windows.net/fabrikam-sales`
+7. Select the Create new connection and **Under Connection Settings -> URL** enter this link `https://stvnextblobstorage.dfs.core.windows.net/fabrikam-sales`

 8. Since we have created the connection earlier, it is recognized.
 Select **Next**.